UPS Airlines Flight 2976

-UPS Airlines Flight 2976 was a scheduled domestic cargo flight from Louisville Muhammad Ali International Airport in Louisville, Kentucky, to Honolulu, Hawaii.
-On November 4, 2025, the aircraft operating the flight, a McDonnell Douglas MD-11, suffered a separation of its left engine during its takeoff roll and crashed into an industrial area seconds after liftoff from the runway, at about 5:13 p.m. local time.
-The crash killed fourteen people, including all three crew members on board the aircraft.
-The accident is being investigated by the National Transportation Safety Board (NTSB) as of November 2025.
+UPS Airlines Flight 2976 was a scheduled domestic cargo flight in the United States from Louisville Muhammad Ali International Airport in Louisville, Kentucky, to Honolulu, Hawaii.
+On November 4, 2025, the McDonnell Douglas MD-11 operating the flight separated from its left engine during its takeoff roll and crashed into an industrial area seconds after liftoff from the runway, at about 5:13 p.m. local time (22:13 UTC).
+The crash killed all three crew members on board the aircraft, and twelve people on the ground, one of whom survived until December 25.

+The accident is being investigated by the National Transportation Safety Board.
+Following the accident, UPS retired its remaining MD-11 fleet in January 2026.

 Background

 Airline

 UPS Airlines is the United States' second-largest cargo airline (after FedEx Express).
-Founded in 1988, the company had suffered two fatal accidents before Flight 2976: UPS Airlines Flight 6 in 2010 and UPS Airlines Flight 1354 in 2013, each of which killed two people.
+Founded in 1988, the company had suffered only two fatal accidents before Flight 2976: UPS Airlines Flight 6 in 2010 and UPS Airlines Flight 1354 in 2013, each of which killed two people (two crew members on board in each case).

-Flight 2976 was a scheduled domestic cargo flight operated by UPS Airlines from its hub in Louisville Muhammad Ali International Airport in Louisville, Kentucky, to Daniel K. Inouye International Airport in Honolulu, Hawaii, an 8.5-hour flight.
+Flight 2976 was a scheduled domestic cargo flight, operated by UPS Airlines from its hub in Louisville Muhammad Ali International Airport in Louisville, Kentucky, to Daniel K. Inouye International Airport in Honolulu, Hawaii, an 8.5-hour flight.

 Aircraft

-The aircraft, N259UP, was a 34-year-old McDonnell Douglas MD-11F with manufacturer serial number 48417.
-The aircraft was first delivered to Thai Airways International in 1991 with the registration HS-TME, after which it was converted to a cargo aircraft and delivered to UPS Airlines in 2006.
-It had flown 21,043 cycles and for about 92,992 hours, and was equipped with three General Electric CF6-80C2D1F engines.
+The aircraft, N259UP, was a 34-year-old McDonnell Douglas MD-11F, first delivered to Thai Airways International in 1991 with the registration HS-TME, after which it was converted to a cargo aircraft and delivered to UPS Airlines in 2006.
+It had flown 21,043 cycles and for about 92,992 hours, and was equipped with three General Electric CF6-80C2D1F turbofan engines.
 The last visual inspections of the left pylon aft mount were performed in October 2021.
 More rigorous "Special Detailed Inspections" for the mount lugs and wing clevis were not yet due, as the aircraft's 21,043 accumulated cycles were well below the 28,000 and 29,200 cycle thresholds required for those checks.
+NTSB revealed in May 2026 that Boeing asked the FAA to increase the inspection interval for the lugs from 19,900 to 29,200 flight cycles even though it had received five reports of the spherical bearing, which is housed within the lugs, fracturing long before the aircraft hit its designated inspection interval.
 Two months before the crash, it had been grounded for six weeks to repair a cracked fuel tank, and corrosion was later found along two structural beams in the fuselage.
 The aircraft re-entered service a few weeks before the crash.